-The HGB Area is currently designated as a "marginal" nonattainment area under the 2015 Ozone Standard, with an attainment deadline of August 3, 2021.
-For purposes of the 2015 Ozone Standard, the HGB Area consists of only six counties: Brazoria, Chambers, Fort Bend, Galveston, Harris, and Montgomery Counties.
+On October 7, 2022, the EPA published final notice reclassifying the HGB Area from "marginal" to "moderate" under the 2015 Ozone Standard, effective November 7, 2022.
+For purposes of the 2015 Ozone Standard, the HGB Area consists of only six (6) counties: Brazoria, Chambers, Fort Bend, Galveston, Harris, and Montgomery Counties.
+The attainment deadline for the HGB Area under the 2015 Ozone Standard is August 3, 2024, with an attainment year of 2023.

 In order to demonstrate progress toward attainment of the EPA's ozone standards, the TCEQ has established a state implementation plan ("SIP") for the HGB Area setting emission control requirements, some of which regulate the inspection and use of automobiles.
 These types of measures could impact how people travel, what distances people are willing to travel, where people choose to live and work, and what jobs are available in the HGB Area.
 These SIP requirements can negatively impact business due to the additional permitting/regulatory constraints that accompany this designation and because of the community stigma associated with a nonattainment designation.
 It is possible that additional controls will be necessary to allow the HGB Area to reach attainment with the ozone standards by the EPA's attainment deadlines.
 These additional controls could have a negative impact on the HGB Area's economic growth and development.
+As a result of the HGB Area's reclassification, the TCEQ must have submitted revisions of the SIP to the EPA no later than January 1, 2023, addressing the "moderate" nonattainment classification and must submit revisions by May 2024 addressing the "severe" nonattainment classification.